ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 These are trying times we are living in.
 Since the outbreak of the Corona virus we have been living in some form of lockdown.
-We are limited in out ability to go out and do thing, and when we do it is recommended to take the necessary precautions like keeping a safe distance and wearing a mask.
+We are limited in our ability to go out and do anything, and when we do it is recommended to take the necessary precautions like keeping a safe distance and wearing a mask.
 The masks are among the things we didn't have enough of, certainly in the beginning of the outbreak.
 In this blog post I'll dig a little deeper in using 3D printing tech to make masks and other equipment/material that can be of use.